 The Marvel Cinematic Universe remains a world-dominating entertainment phenomenon, and with good reason.
 Fans want more than just films: they want to go behind the scenes of Marvel movies to dig up facts about the MCU to further their immersion in the world of The Avengers and Guardians of the Galaxy.
 Plenty of Marvel movie trivia already exists, but this Marvel Universe trivia delves into the insane detail producers put into this franchise.
 Unlike MCU fan theories, these fun MCU tidbits come straight from the series's source: the writers and producers.
 Even the most veteran and expert fans of the MCU still finds things they didn’t know about Marvel movies, and the hunt for more and more trivial tidbits can be nearly as exciting as a quest for Infinity Stones.

 The Marvel Cinematic Universe began in 2008 with the release of Iron Man, and shows no signs of slowing when it comes to taking over Hollywood.
-The MCU now pumps out three blockbuster films per year, along with several television series, and recently Marvel Studios gained access to even more characters with Disney’s acquisition of Fox.
+The MCU now pumps out three blockbuster films per year, along with several television series, and recently Marvel Studios gained access to even more characters with Disney’s acquisition of Fox, which means you can catch all your favorite Marvel movies, series, and spinoffs on Disney+.
 The MCU already reads so well, but if producers continue with this attention to detail, its future looks to be even more spectacular!

 A few individuals, like Chris Evans, have played multiple superheroes over their acting careers, but only one man can claim to have played his own grandson within a cinematic universe.
 That man is Kenneth Choi.
 Choi first appeared in the MCU for Captain America: The First Avenger where he portrayed Jim Morita, a member of Cap’s Howling Commando allies.
 A few years later, Choi appeared as Peter Parker’s Principal Morita, the grandson of Jim.
 Principal Morita keeps a picture of his grandfather behind his desk as a memento and a nod to fans.